Ariana Grande Delivers Encore Performance In ‘Final Fantasy Brave Exvius’

-Final Fantasy Brave Exvius fans have a second chance to play as pop singer Ariana Grande’s in-game character Dangerous Ariana as part of the “Dangerous Ariana Comeback” event that runs through April 21 at 12:59 a.m PDT.
+Final Fantasy Brave Exvius fans have a second chance to play as pop singer Ariana Grande’s in-game character, Dangerous Ariana, as part of the “Dangerous Ariana Comeback” event that runs through April 21 at 12:59 a.m PDT.

 Dangerous Ariana is back for an encore!
 Challenge the new stage of the Dangerous Woman Tour event and be rewarded! https://t.co/TdM9iVzqyW pic.twitter.com/46ngHbMnQ7